WPILibC++ 2027.0.0-alpha-5

 Releases N counts of a semaphore.

-constexpr int kHandleTypeSemaphore
+constexpr unsigned int INVALID_HANDLE

 std::span< WPI_Handle > WaitForObjects(std::span< const WPI_Handle > handles, std::span< WPI_Handle > signaled)